How to Export WooCommerce Orders to CSV, Excel, or XML

 - Tax Status

-Tax and shipping information is found under Available Data › Taxes & Shipping:
+Tax and shipping information for WooCommerce orders is located in Available Data › Taxes & Shipping:

 - Rate Code (per tax): This is the slug of the tax rates assigned to the ordered product.